 On a typical infrared camera, you’ll spot a special configuration of bulbs being used.
 High power infrared LED lights are positioned all around the outside of the camera lens.

 IR is used for many different filming applications and is particularly useful for wildlife filmmaking.
 This is because the invisible IR light doesn’t disturb animals, as they can’t see it either.
 This means that secretive nocturnal animals and rarely seen night-time activity can be filmed.

 Other types of night vision

-While not commonly used in home, business or even professional security cameras, there is another type of night vision filming technology.
+While not commonly used in the home, business or even professional security cameras, there is another type of night vision filming technology.
 Image intensifier tubes are commonly used in night vision goggles to collect and significantly intensify all available light, including infrared light.
-This enables the wearer to see in low light or even in near total darkness.
+This enables the wearer to see in low light or even in near-total darkness.
 Even when it appears to be completely pitch black, it rarely ever is – there is usually a light source of light, even if the human eye finds it difficult to detect.
 The light entering the goggles is converted to green, which is why people’s eyes seem to shine so brightly in these images as human eyes are more sensitive to green than other colours.

 Night vision CCTV cameras and gathering evidence

 Night vision is so useful in security cameras because it helps them to detect motion more accurately, so they pick up movements by an intruder and can alert you instantly.